 California’s Lemon Law has a four-year statute of limitations.
 But, despite the four-year limitation period, waiting to file your claims will almost certainly hurt your chances for success.
 To protect yourself, you should get started with your claim as soon as possible.

 When it comes to a California Lemon Law claim, you do not want to pick just any attorney out of the online listings.
 Lemon Law claims are unique, and you want an attorney who has years of experience handling your specific type of claim.
 Neale & Fhima has this experience and we’re ready to guide you through the process.

 As you prepare to file your claim, you will want to collect as many of your vehicle’s repair records as possible.
 You should also make copies of any notices that you sent to the manufacturer, and you should write down everything that you remember about your interactions with the dealership’s personnel.
 These could all be key evidence in support of your Lemon Law claim.

-If you would like more information about enforcing your rights under California’s Lemon Law, contact Neale & Fhima today for a free consultation.
+If you have questions about what to do if you have a lemon, we can help.
+Neale & Fhima has a 99% success rate in lemon law cases.
+We will go toe-to-toe with vehicle manufacturers and dealerships to get you the justice you deserve.
+To get more information about enforcing your rights under California’s Lemon Law, contact Neale & Fhima today for a free consultation.
 To get started with your claim, call our California Lemon Law Lawyers at (888) 568-5405 or submit our online consultation form today.